jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

     print(spearmanr(areas, model))
 ```

+##### When using process-based inputs

 In this small sample and univariate inspection, the models do not appear to have correlated static variables with the amount of time steps they effectively remember.

 It may be possible that a fuller inspection - more samples and accounting for differences in air temperature or latitude - may suggest otherwise.

+##### When NOT using process-based inputs

+Here, we see that the amount of time steps that are effectively remembered are singificantly correlated with max depth, but different models identify opposing patterns.
+The `massive` model remembers more for deeper lakes while `avg` models remember less for deeper lakes.
+The difference is largest for shallower lakes, where the `avg` model assigns relatively long memory.
+This is perhaps bad - in favor of the `massive` model

 <br><br><br><br><br>